Ridhwana/rails/guides/source/active_record_callbacks.md

 #### Create Callbacks

 Create callbacks are triggered by the `create` method.
-They are called before, after and around the object is created.
+They can be called before, after and around the object is created.

 ```ruby
 class User < ApplicationRecord